dntech17/guinea_subdivision/README.md

 `
 ##### Runing the test suite
 To run the test suite make sure first you've :
-- 1 - ran the dev build command
+- 1 - run the dev build command `npm run dev`
-- 2 - ran the prod build
-thos are needed to minify administrative json files that are used in the dist/index.js
+- 2 - run the prod build `npm run prod` thos are needed to minify administrative json files that are used in the dist/index.js
 note: the test suite are made on dist/index.js

 then run the following command

 `
 npm run test
 `